LauBengaard/LauBengaard.github.io/section3.md

     frameborder="0">
 </iframe>

-### 4.3 The influence of external conditions
-Intersection type or 'straight'

-road condition / light

 ### 5 Conclusion and recommendations

 We have considered crash data from Tempe and looked into some of the early efforts made by project _Vision Zero_.
 Due to the influence of COVID-19 as well as the modest and very recent infrastructure changes made by the project, we have _not_ been able to identify any clear improvements in road safety as a result of _Vision Zero_.